A beloved punter walks into a bar: How Jon Ryan spent the day of his Seahawks release

 “Then, waking up today and not having anywhere to go … I came to my favorite hole in the wall and breakfast spot.
 It feels weird.
 It feels weird.”

-Following one final goodbye, Ryan walks away from the familiar and back into the weird.
-His bright red hair passes through the narrow doorway, where a Washington license plate with seven letters is nailed to the wall next to a clock.
+Following one final good-bye, Ryan walks away from the familiar and back into the weird.
+His bright red hair passes through the narrow doorway, where a Washington license plate with seven letters is nailed to the wall next to a clock stuck forever on 5 o’clock.

 CYA KIDS.